kubevela/samples/1.Helloworld/README.md

 helloworld-python-v2   27s
 ```

 They could be used by operator in application configuration.
-A sample ApplicationConfiguration is given [here](./ApplicationConfiguration/ApplicationConfiguration.yaml).
+A sample ApplicationConfiguration is given [here](./ApplicationConfiguration/ApplicationConfiguration.yaml) with an ingress trait.